 The Stepping Stones programme supports residents in a broad range of courses covering third level as well as certificate and skills training.
-Grants for the programme are awarded by a panel of three judges based on the resident’s application.
+Awardees for the programme are selected by a panel of three judges based on the resident’s application.

 I had always wanted to study history, so off I went and applied to Trinity, got in much to my amazement, and in 2019 I graduated with first-class honours.
 I have now completed a Masters and am about to begin a PHD.

 Third level qualifications

 The Stepping Stones Award supports education and training.
 In recent years awardees have taken part in a wide variety of academic and skills-based courses ranging from a degree in social science to a certificate in addiction studies to a course on flower arranging.

 Stepping Stones awards usually range from €250 for shorter courses up to €750 for longer courses, e.g. university.

 The award also supports training and personal development courses.
 So, if you have a talent or interest that you want to develop then the Stepping Stones Award may be able to help.

 Recent Stepping Stones Awardee Bronagh Glynn from Galway is pursuing a pre-nursing course.
 Bronagh commented: “This pre nursing course will benefit me greatly, if successful in the duration of my course I will be able to go on to further my education and go onto do my degree in nursing………It was always a dream to go on to do nursing and to have job security.”